 Needless to say, that is not the real ‘Vatican’.
 Nor is it the real ‘Harvard’, where the Professor of Symbology (a post which seems to be filled by anyone able to complete the local paper’s backpage crossword) is approached by a Papal representative.
 Despite the CGI background, it’s Royce Hall University of California, Los Angeles (UCLA) on the city’s Westside.
 Built in 1929, in the Romanesque Revival style (it’s modelled after the Basilica of Sant'Ambrogio in Milan), the campus has been seen in numerous films.

 The ‘Sistine Chapel’ was, obviously, recreated in the studio (as were most of the Roman interiors), but if you saw Star Wars Episode I: The Phantom Menace you might recognise the ‘Vatican’s’ marble staircases and corridors – they were seen as Queen Amidala’s ‘Theed Palace’ on ‘Naboo’.
-The grandiose interior is the Palazzo Reale, the Royal Palace, Piazza Carlo III, in Caserta, about 15 miles north of Naples.
+The grandiose interior is the Reggia di Caserta (Royal Palace of Caserta), Piazza Carlo III, in Caserta, about 15 miles north of Naples.
 The huge Baroque palace, built in 1752, for King Charles III of Naples to rival France’s Versailles, is open to visitors.
-It stood in for the ‘Vatican’ again in Mission: Impossible III, and in 1970 was seen as the ‘Parisian’ palace of Louis XVIII (Orson Welles) in Sergei Bondarchuk’s epic Waterloo, with Rod Steiger as Napoleon.
+It stood in for the ‘Vatican’ again in JJ Abrams' Mission: Impossible 3, and in 1970 was seen as the ‘Parisian’ palace of Louis XVIII (Orson Welles) in Sergei Bondarchuk’s epic Waterloo, with Rod Steiger as Napoleon.